coders-school/stl/module2/05_homework.en.md

 * Exercise 2 - `insensitivePalindrom` (6 points)
 * Exercise 3 - `transformContainers` (6 points)

 Also submit PR to the branch `master` in the repo `coders-school/stl`, but make sure to add in the title `STL#2`.
-You can have any branch.
+You can have any branch in your repo.

 #### Bonuses

-* 2 points for every task delivered before 21/06/2020 (Sunday) by 23:59
+* 2 points for every task delivered before 21 June 2020 (Sunday) by 23:59
 * 3 points for group work for each person in the group.
-We recommend groups of 3 (like the last one)
+We recommend groups of 3 (like last time)

 #### [Repo jobs](https://github.com/coders-school/stl/tree/master/module2/homework)